MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 Microsoft Intune is a cloud-based service that helps you manage your devices and apps.
 For more information about what Microsoft Intune can do for your organization, go to [What is Microsoft Intune](what-is-intune.md).

-This article provides an overview of the steps so you can start using Intune, including:
+This article provides an overview of the steps to start using Intune, including:

 - Step 1: Plan your move and deployment of Intune
 - Step 2: Determine your licensing needs and any platform requirements